-We promise a thorough, comprehensive evaluation for adult ADD/ADHD.
-The Adult ADD testing process takes two hours and is conducted in one day.
-You will leave our offices in NYC knowing for certain if you have ADD/ADHD (and how you can treat it).
+We promise a thorough, comprehensive evaluation for Adult ADHD.
+The Adult ADHD testing process takes two hours and is conducted in one day.
+You will leave our virtual office knowing for certain if you have ADHD (and how you can treat it).
 Following through is your choice, but our goal is for you to feel confident about our assessment.

 For more on our unique “Sachs Protocol,” a holistic treatment model our doctors use for adult ADHD, click here.

-At our offices in New York offering ADD/ADHD testing, you will sit down with our staff to begin the evaluation.
-We work hard to make you feel comfortable, because we understand this can be a stressful process to improve your mental health.
-During the first hour, we have a discussion about your current problems, your childhood, school, work, medical and family histories.
-We evaluate your traits using the latest evidence-based assessments designed by top researchers in the field.
+You will meet your psychologist online via Zoom or Google Meet.
+We work hard to make you feel comfortable because we understand this can be a stressful process to improve your mental health.
+During the first 30 minutes, we will have a discussion about your current problems, your childhood, school, work, medical, and family histories.
 We go beyond the “ten simple questions” checklist many other practitioners use for their assessment.
-Our interview covers past and present ADD/ADHD signs, developmental history, emotional functioning, academic history, work history, and personal and family psychiatric history.
+Our interview covers past and present ADHD signs, developmental history, emotional functioning, academic history, work history, and personal and family psychiatric history.

-There is no simple test for ADD/ADHD.
-However, there is a standardized system for ADHD diagnosis.
-To be diagnosed with ADHD, a person must have all of the following:
+There is no simple test for ADHD.
+However, there are diagnostic criteria for people with ADHD.
+To diagnose ADHD, a person must have all of the following: